 This page explains who can request a free sunflower lanyard and where to get one on campus.

-How do I get a sunflower lanyard?Sunflower lanyards will be available for collection by staff, students and contractors from Monday 21st September at:
+How do I get a sunflower lanyard?Sunflower lanyards are available for collection by staff, students and contractors from:

 What is a sunflower lanyard?